qgis/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

 As seen above, anyone can submit modifications to the documentation through pull requests.
 Likewise anyone can review pull requests with questions and `comments
 <https://help.github.com/articles/commenting-on-a-pull-request/>`_.
 Perhaps the
-writng style doesn't match project guidelines, the change is missing some major details or screenshots, or maybe everything looks great and is in order.
+writing style doesn't match the project guidelines, the change is missing some major details or screenshots, or maybe everything looks great and is in order.
 Reviewing helps to improve the quality of the contribution, both in form and substance.